 Twenty boys or more from one block played a game of keep away for hours.
 The kids who never touched the puck became swimmers or basketball players.
 When the Summit Street kids played Hayes Street or Monroe Street, a hard shot would get buried in a snowbank.
 So players handled the puck delicately, unaware of the talent they were nuturing.
 When Palazzari, born in 1918, first played organized hockey, the puck could only be passed laterally or backward.
 "It was a game of skill when we played," said Ben Swarthout, who played 1930's street hockey before advancing to the Eveleth High team and a tryout with the New York Rangers a decade later.
 "You passed the puck."
 Brothers, neighbors and hometown boys who eventually played collegiately at Illinois or Michigan or professionally in Hershey, Pa., or San Diego passed down their outgrown skates.
 Kids modified old stove pipes with felt to create shin pads.

-Eveleth, and Thompson's coaching, produced a remarkable collection of goaltenders -- Frankie (Mr. Zero) Brimsek, Mike Karakas and Sam LoPresti -- who became NHL stars in a league almost exclusively Canadian.
+Eveleth, and Thompson's coaching, produced a remarkable collection of goaltenders: Frankie (Mr. Zero) Brimsek, Mike Karakas and Sam LoPresti; who became NHL stars in a league almost exclusively Canadian league.
 Defenseman John Mariucci became Minnesota's most influential hockey figure, responsible for building the University of Minnesota program with homegrown players.
-Thompson's 1945 team -- led by linemates Wally Grant, Pat Finnegan and Neil Celley -- was so good in winning Minnesota's first state tournament that goalie Ron Drobnick still holds the record for fewest shots faced in a game: only 1.
+Thompson's 1945 team, led by linemates Wally Grant, Pat Finnegan and Neil Celley - were so good in winning Minnesota's first state tournament that goalie Ron Drobnick still holds the record for fewest shots faced in a game: only 1.
 And Mayasich claims Drobnick dramatically dived from the net to stop a shot headed wide to get that one.
 "I don't remember," Drobnick said.
 "Hell, that was 60 years ago.
 Johnny wasn't even around then."
 Mayasich didn't play in his first state tournament until 1948.
-Eveleth won that year, and in 1949, 1950 (the year the Hipp got artificial ice) and 1951, too.
+Eveleth won that year, and in 1949, 1950 (the year the HIPP got artificial ice) and 1951, too.
 He still holds 10 individual state-tournament records, from all-time points (46) to most goals in one game (seven).